-Another accounting ratios is a gearing ratio.
-The gearing ratio measures the companies financial leverage, or the amount of business funding that comes from borrowing.
+Another accounting ratio is a gearing ratio.
+The gearing ratio measures the companies financial leverage or the amount of business funding that comes from borrowing.
 The ratio is mainly used by lenders or investors.

 Further accounting ratios are available on the Investopidia website.

 Return from accounting ratios to balance sheet page.